merlox/pally-bounty/README.md

 # Pally Bug Bounty

+UPDATE: The buy bounty is closed.
+We find some bugs and rewarded the respective users.
+Don't send any more submissions.

 This is the bug bounty repository for Pally.
 You can get ether for finding vulnerabilities in the contracts `Crowdsale.sol`, `PallyCoin.sol` and `RefundVault.sol`.
 The amount depends on the severity of the vulnerability: